Amaltea: Journal of Myth Criticism: Apocalypse

 Contributions are welcome for a wide range of topics in the research area as defined on the homepage of the centre.

-Further information, including details of the editorial board, may be found here.
+Further information, including details of the editorial board, may be found on the website.

 Journal of Late Antiquity

-The website for the Journal of Late Antiquity at the Johns Hopkins University Press now is ready to be accessed, with such things as subscription forms and library recommendation forms.
+The website for the Journal of Late Antiquity at the Johns Hopkins University Press can be accessed, with such things as subscription forms and library recommendation forms.

 The journal provides a venue for multi-disciplinary coverage of all the methodological, geographical and chronological facets of Late Antiquity, going from AD 250 to 750, ranging from Arabia to the British Isles and running the gamut from literary and historical studies to the study of material culture.
 One of the primary goals of the journal is to highlight the status of Late Antiquity as a discrete historical period in its own right.